 Heating types Solar pool heating Heat pump pool heating Gas pool heating Considerations Enough roof space is needed with good solar access to maximise the benefit.
 May require the installation of a separate pumping system and controller.
 Solar heating will most likely only extend the swimming season by several months on either side of summer and provide higher temperatures during the main swimming season.
 Has the cheapest annual energy costs of all heating options.
 A heat pump heater only requires connection to the electricity supply and is a good option when gas is not available.
 However, running times and emitted noise should be considered when deciding on an appropriate location.
-Heat pump water heaters are more energy efficient than gas heating options with lower annual heating costs, especially when combined with cheaper electricity tariffs such as controlled load or running in Off Peak times with time-based pricing.
+Heat pump water heaters are more energy efficient than gas heating options with lower annual heating costs, especially when combined with cheaper electricity tariffs such as controlled load or running in off peak times with time-based pricing.
 A gas heating system requires connection to the natural gas network, so may not be a good option for everyone.
 Gas heating can provide large amounts of heating capacity with the ability to heat your pool or spa quickly and on demand when compared to other heating options.
 However, compared to solar or heat pumps, the energy cost can be quite high.
-Estimated daily energy usage 1 6kWh 43kWh 786 MJ Estimated weekly energy cost 2 \$8 to \$12 (Domestic All Time Tariff) \$4 (PowerSmart - Off Peak) \$6 (PowerSmart - Shoulder) \$17 (PowerSmart - Peak) \$58 to \$85 (Domestic AllTimeTariff) \$27 (PowerSmart - Off Peak) \$45 (PowerSmart - Shoulder Period) \$122 (PowerSmart - Peak) \$99 to \$107 Greenhouse Gas Emissions (kg per week) 3 45kg 324kg 360kg
+Estimated daily energy usage 1 6kWh 43kWh 786MJ Estimated weekly energy cost 2 \$8 to \$9 (Block Tariff) \$60 to \$62 (Block Tariff) \$131 to \$212 (Block Tariff) \$4 (Time of Use Tariff - Off Peak Period) \$28 (Time of Use Tariff - Off Peak Period) \$7 (Time of Use Tariff - Shoulder Period) \$50 (Time of Use Tariff - Shoulder Period) \$16 (Time of Use Tariff - Peak Period) \$118 (Time of Use Tariff - Peak Period) Greenhouse gas emissions 3 (kg per week) 40kg 290kg 354kg

-1. Estimates of daily energy usage for gas and heat pump heating systems are based on providing enough heat to raise the temperature of a 50,000 litre pool by 3 degrees per day (assumed to be the average temperature loss per day for a standard size outdoor pool).
-Solar pool heating daily energy use is based on running a 500 Watt (0.75hp) pump for 8 hours a day on average to circulate water through the solar collector.
-2. Estimates of weekly energy costs are based on EnergyAustralia Regulated Residential Tariffs 2010/11 for electricity and gas.
-3. Greenhouse gas emissions are calculated using the National Greenhouse Emissions Factor of 1.07 kg/kWh for the full fuel cycle of electricity generated in NSW and 0.0655 kg/kWh for the full fuel cycle of natural gas delivered to metropolitan customers to NSW and ACT, published by the Department of Climate Change and Energy Efficiency of the National Greenhouse Accounts (NGA) Factors, July 2010.
+1. Estimates of daily energy usage for gas and heat pump heating systems are based on providing enough heat to raise the temperature of a 50,000 litre pool by 3 degrees per day (assumed to be the average temperature loss per day for a standard sized outdoor pool).
+Solar pool heating weekly energy costs are based on running a 500 Watt (0.75hp) solar pump for 8 hours a day on average.

+2. Estimates of weekly energy costs are based on typical market rates from major energy retailers for residential customers in the Ausgrid electricity network area and Jemena gas network area from 1 July 2015.

+3. Greenhouse gas emissions are calculated using the National Greenhouse Emissions Factor of 0.96kg/kWh for the full fuel cycle of electricity generated in NSW and 0.0643 kg/kWh for the full fuel cycle of natural gas delivered to customers to NSW metropolitan areas, published by the Australian Government, Department of Environment of the National Greenhouse Accounts (NGA) Factors, August 2015.